 Section 3.6 Authorization of Employment.
 The University Board authorizes the Academy to employ or contract directly with personnel according to the position information outlined in Schedule 5.
-An employee hired by the Academy shall be an employee of the Academy for all purposes and not an employee of the University for any purpose.
-With respect to Academy employees; (ii) pay their wages; (iii) dismiss employees; and (iv) control the employees' conduct, including the method by which the employee carries out his or her work.
+However, the Academy Board shall prohibit any individual from being employed by the Academy, an Educational Service Provider or an employee leasing company involved in the operation of the Academy, in more than one (1) full-time position and simultaneously being compensated at a full-time rate for each of these positions.
+Additionally, the Academy Board shall require each individual who works at the Academy to disclose to the Academy Board any other public school or Educational Service Provider at which that individual works or to which that individual provides services.
+An employee hired by the Academy shall be an employee of the Academy for all purposes and not an employee of the University for any With respect to Academy employees, the Academy shall have the power and responsibility to (i) recruit, select, and engage employees; (ii) pay their wages; (iii) evaluate performance; (iv) discipline and dismiss employees; and (v) control the employees' conduct, including the method by which the employee carries out his or her work.
 The Academy Board shall be responsible for carrying workers' compensation insurance and unemployment insurance for its employees.
+The Academy shall ensure that the term or length of any employment contract or consultant agreement does not extend beyond the term of this Contract and shall terminate in the event this Contract is revoked or terminated.
+In no event may an Academy employee's employment contract term, inclusive of automatic renewals, extend beyond the term of this Contract.
 The Academy may contract with an Educational Service Provider to provide persons to perform work at the Academy so long as (a) the agreement complies with the requirements of Section 3.9 of these Terms and Conditions; (b) the Academy has first complied with the Charter Schools Office Educational Service Provider Policies, if any, as then in effect; and (c) the CSO Director has not disapproved the agreement.
 A copy of the agreement between the Academy and the Educational Service Provider (ESP) shall be made available by the authorizer.
 ESP job descriptions are included as a part of Schedule 5 of the charter contract.